Local Differential Privacy for Distributed Stochastic Aggregative Optimization with Guaranteed Optimality: Numerical Experiments

 According to~\eqref{experimentloss}, it can be seen that when $\lambda=0$, problem~\eqref{experimentloss} reduces to $\min_{\boldsymbol{x}\in\Omega} \sum_{i=1}^{m}F_{i}^{t}(x_{i})$ with $F_{i}^{t}(x_{i})=\frac{1}{|\mathcal{D}_{i}^{t}|}\sum_{j=1}^{|\mathcal{D}_{i}^{t}|}\mathcal{L}(x_{i};\xi_{j})$.
 In this case, each agent $i$ independently learns an optimal local model $x_{i}^{*}$ based solely on its own dataset $\mathcal{D}_{i}$.
 However, the local dataset $\mathcal{D}_{i}$ is typically not rich enough for the resulting model to be useful~\cite{personalized2}.
 In order to learn a better model, it is necessary to take into account information from other agents.
 This is achieved by introducing a penalty term $\lambda\|\cdot\|$ in~\eqref{experimentloss}, which promotes collaboration and enhances the consistency of local models across agents~\cite{personalized2}.

-In each experiment, we conducted two types of comparisons: 1) we compared our algorithm with the state-of-the-art distributed aggregative optimization algorithms in~\cite{Carnevale1} and~\cite{lixiuxian2} under the same cumulative privacy budget; and 2) to compare with existing DP approaches for distributed optimization, we also implemented the DP approach PDOP in~\cite{huang} (which uses geometrically decreasing stepsizes and DP-noise variances to ensure a finite cumulative privacy budget) and the DP approach in~\cite{zhangjifeng1} (which uses time-varying sample sizes to ensure a finite cumulative privacy budget) within our algorithmic framework.
-For both ``MNIST" and ``CIFAR-10" datasets, we considered heterogeneous data distributions, where $60\%$ of the data from the $i$th and the $(2i)$th classes was assigned to agent $i$, while the remaining $40\%$ was evenly distributed among the other agents.
-The projection set in Algorithm~\ref{algorithm1} and the comparison algorithms was set to $\Omega_{i}=\{x\in\mathbb{R}^{n}|10^{-6}\!\leq\! x_{j}\!\leq\!
+In each experiment, we conducted two types of comparisons: 1) we compared our algorithm with the state-of-the-art distributed aggregative optimization algorithms in~\cite{Carnevale1} and~\cite{lixiuxian2} under the same cumulative privacy budget; and 2) to compare with existing DP approaches for distributed optimization, we also implemented the DP approach PDOP in~\cite{huang} (which uses geometrically decreasing stepsizes and DP-noise variances to ensure a finite cumulative privacy budget) and the DP approach in~\cite{zhangjifeng1} (which uses time-varying sample sizes to ensure a finite cumulative privacy budget) within our algorithmic framework. {Note that the first type of comparison evaluates the performance of our novel distributed aggregative optimization algorithm structure, whereas the second type of comparison assesses the performance of our proposed LDP mechanism.} For both ``MNIST" and ``CIFAR-10" datasets, we considered heterogeneous data distributions, where $60\%$ of the data from the $i$th and the $(2i)$th classes was assigned to agent $i$, while the remaining $40\%$ was evenly distributed among the other agents. {The parameter $\lambda$ in~\eqref{experimentloss} was set to $\lambda\!=\!0.5$ for the ``MNIST" experiment and to $\lambda\!=\!0.1$ for the ``CIFAR-10" experiment.} The projection set in Algorithm~\ref{algorithm1} and the comparison algorithms was set to $\Omega_{i}=\{x\in\mathbb{R}^{n}|10^{-6}\!\leq\! x_{j}\!\leq\!
 10^{6}, \forall j\!=\!1,\cdots,n\}$ (e.g., with $n=784$ in the ``MNIST" experiment).
 The interaction pattern contains $5$ agents connected in a circle, where each agent can only communicate with its two immediate neighbors.
 For the weight matrix $W$, we set $w_{ij}\!=\!0.3$ if agents $i$ and $j$ are neighbors, and $w_{ij}\!=\!0$ otherwise.